“Simple things should be simple. Complex things should be possible” from Alan Kay is one of my top product development principles

 However, without being mindful when introducing new features, they might fall into the same trap again in the future.

-Being powerful while remaining simple is challenging, the product that can do “Simple things should be simple.
-Complex things should be possible” will have the advantage to sustain its growth.
+Being powerful while remaining simple is challenging.
+Those who can overcome this challenge, “Simple things should be simple.
+Complex things should be possible”, take advantage in maintaining its growth and market share.

 Although the theory sounds simple, it is not easy to put into practice.
 In this post, I will walk you through my framework, the industry’s common pitfalls, and best practices.